Root Canals in Charlotte and Concord

 When tooth decay or cavities sneak in, they can cause damage to your gums and teeth – resulting in the loss of a tooth.
 Today’s modern procedures can protect your teeth and stop tooth loss if your teeth have become damaged.
 Modern Family Dental Care uses the best practices to provide patients in Northlake, Davis Lake and Concord Mills root canal therapy to prevent and correct tooth decay or loss.

-During a root canal procedure at our dentist offices in Charlotte or Concord, we remove the infected or damaged nerve and pulp from the center of the affected tooth.
+During a root canal procedure at our dental offices in Charlotte or Concord, we remove the infected or damaged nerve and pulp from the center of the affected tooth.
 Our root canal specialists also eradicate harmful bacteria (that’s formed due to the damaged tooth) by thoroughly cleaning the area.
 The space is then filled with a special dental material and sealed to prevent further infection.
 After the root canal procedure has taken place, you’ll be left with a pain-free and fully functional tooth.

 If you’re experiencing mild to severe tooth pain and/or swollen gums surrounding a tooth, you should schedule an appointment with a dentist immediately.
 Why?
 Because you may need a root canal.
-Root canal therapy can prevent tooth loss if your tooth or the nerves connecting your teeth have become damaged by decay.
+Root canal therapy can prevent tooth loss if your tooth or the nerves connecting to your teeth have become damaged by decay.

 If you are experiencing any of the following symptoms, contact us today: